Anabolic steroids are hormones that promote muscle growth and increase strength and energy.

 Athletes may take steroids for a certain period, stop, then start again several times a year.
 This process is called cycling.
 Athletes also often use many steroids at the same time (a practice called stacking), and they take them by different routes (by mouth, injection, or patch).
 They may also increase the dose through a cycle (called pyramiding).
 Pyramiding may result in very high doses.
 Cycling, stacking, and pyramiding are intended to enhance desired effects and minimize harmful effects, but little evidence supports these benefits.

-At doses used to treat disorders, anabolic steroids cause few problems.
-However, athletes may take doses 10 to 50 times these doses.
+At doses used to treat medical disorders, anabolic steroids cause few problems.
+However, individuals may take doses 10 to 50 times these doses for their effects on muscle size and strength.

 Symptoms and Signs of Anabolic Steroid Use